Hanan-Abbas/Operonix/migration/PHASE_5_COMPLETION.md

 ## Known Issues / Notes

-1. **Postcondition Verification:** The `_verify_postconditions()` function assumes success if executor reports success.
+1. **Postcondition Verification (STUB):** The `_verify_postconditions()` function assumes success if executor reports success.
 Later phases will implement actual context snapshot comparison and expected state validation.
+This is a stub implementation.

-2. **Context Observation:** The observe strategy routes to the observe node, but actual context observation logic is not fully implemented.
+2. **Context Observation (STUB):** The observe strategy routes to the observe node, but actual context observation logic is not fully implemented.
 Later phases will integrate with context services.
+This is a stub implementation.

 3. **Retry Policy:** Max retry count is hardcoded to 3.
 Later phases may implement configurable retry policies per failure type.